 - Have your TV or radio turned up to a high volume

-- Answer or respond inappropriately in conversations
+- Answer or respond inappropriately to conversations

-- Have ringing in your ears
+- Experience ringing in your ears (tinnitus)

 - Feel stressed out from straining to hear what others are saying

 - Feel annoyed at other people because you can’t hear or understand them

 - Feel embarrassed to meet new people or from misunderstanding what others are saying

 - Feel nervous about trying to hear and understand

 - Withdraw from social situations that you once enjoyed because of difficulty hearing